aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 - a VMWare Fusion 11 Pro virtual machine running MacOS 10.14 (Mojave).
-- a MacBook Pro from 2015 (Diego's old one) with a fresh Mojave installation
+- 2 MacBook Pro from 2013 (Diego and Philippe old ones) with a fresh Mojave installation

     The initial idea was to be able to drive completely a new MacOS laptop _installation_ from another machine using Ansible.
 But unfortunately I was not able to install Homebrew that way because the installation script does not clearly separate parts that require `sudo` and those that do not.
 In addition some brew casks (e.g. gfortran) also require a sudo password in their installation process.